FoxIDs Control

 API access rights

-This shows the Control API configuration in a tenants master environment with the default set of scopes that grants access to tenants data.
+This shows the Control API configuration in a tenant's master environment with the default set of scopes that grant access to tenant data.

-A scopes access is limited by adding more elements separated with semicolon and dot.
-The dot notation limits to a specific sub role, the notation is both used in scopes and roles.
-To be granted access the caller is required to possess one or more matching scope(s) and role(s).
+A scope's access can be narrowed by adding more elements separated with semicolons and dots.
+Dot notation limits to a specific sub-role and is used in both scopes and roles.
+Callers must present one or more matching scope(s) and role(s).

-Each access right is both defined as a scope and a role.
-This makes it possible to limit or grant access on both client and user level.
-The access rights are a hierarchy and the client and user do not need to be granted matching scopes and roles.
+Each access right is defined as both a scope and a role.
+This lets you grant or limit access at both client and user level.
+Access rights are hierarchical, and the client and user do not need matching scopes and roles.

-A client request a scope by requesting a scope on a resource, separating the resource and scope with a semicolon.
-E.g., to request the foxids:tenant:track:party.create
+A client requests a scope by specifying the resource and scope separated by a semicolon.
+For example, to request the foxids:tenant:track:party.create scope the client requests foxids_control_api:foxids:tenant:track:party.create.

 Tenant access rights

-The tenant access rights is at the same time both scopes and roles.
+The tenant access rights are both scopes and roles.

 If the scope you need is not defined on the Control API